 The Digital Millennium Copyright Act confers copyright safe harbor.
-It law allows people who allege digital copyright violations to notify infringing parties.
+The law allows people who allege digital copyright violations to notify infringing parties.
 But beware: Fake DMCA takedown notices aren’t taken lightly.

 A Typical DMCA Takedown Request